Access disability support

 You'll need to provide:

-1. Medical evidence of your disability or condition and how it affects your ability to study and learn in a university environment
+1. Medical evidence of your disability or condition and its impact on your ability to study and learn in a university environment

-2. Valid professional assessments that outline your educational needs
+2. Professional assessments that outline your educational needs

 Who can provide verification